Ron Shaich

-Ronald M. Shaich (born December 30, 1953) is an American businessman and entrepreneur who co-founded Au Bon Pain Inc., and later, founded Panera Bread, both of which he served for as CEO and chairman at times.
+Ronald M. Shaich (born December 30, 1953) is an American businessman and entrepreneur who co-founded Au Bon Pain Inc., and later, founded Panera Bread, and has been CEO and chairman of both.
 Shaich is credited with helping create the fast-casual segment.

 Shaich sold Panera Bread for $7.5 billion in 2017.
-He currently serves as CEO and Managing Partner of Act III Holdings, an investment firm that he founded in 2018 with approximately $250 million of his and his partners' money.
-Shaich is the current chairman and lead investor in Act III's portfolio companies such as Cava and Tatte Bakery & Café During his career, Shaich was a public company CEO for 27 years, and was involved in taking three different restaurant brands public—Au Bon Pain, Panera, and Cava.
+He is CEO and managing partner of Act III Holdings, an investment firm that he founded in 2018 with approximately $250 million of his and partners' money.
+Shaich is the chairman and lead investor in Act III's portfolio companies such as Cava and Tatte Bakery & Café During his career, Shaich was a public company CEO for 27 years, and was involved in taking three different restaurant brands public—Au Bon Pain, Panera, and Cava.

 Early life and education

 Ronald M. Shaich was born on December 30, 1953, to Joseph and Pearl Shaich (née Kalfus) in Newark, New Jersey, to a Jewish family.
 Joe Shaich was a certified public accountant and Pearl was a homemaker.
 Shaich has one sister.

 Raised in Livingston, New Jersey, Shaich graduated from Livingston High School in 1971.
 Shaich attended Clark University, graduating with a B.A. in government and politics in 1976.
 Shaich later graduated with an MBA from Harvard Business School in 1978.
-He was awarded an honorary Doctor of Humane Letters degree from Clark on May 18, 2014, when he delivered the 110th Commencement Address.
+He was awarded an honorary doctorate from Clark in May 2014.

 Career

 Early career

 Shaich began his first business on Clark University's campus, running a convenience store for students.
 While earning his MBA, he worked as an assistant to the president of Store 24, Inc. and then as an assistant to the vice president of marketing at CVS Stores.
-After business school, Shaich served as the Eastern Regional Manager for the Original Cookie Company and launched the Cookie Jar bakery in Boston in 1980.
+After business school, Shaich was the Eastern Regional Manager for the Original Cookie Company and launched the Cookie Jar bakery in Boston in 1980.
 Shortly thereafter, Shaich added fresh croissants and baguettes to the Cookie Jar menu to attract the lunch crowd.
 The breads and croissants came from Au Bon Pain.